 DMA transfer is copying transparently packets from physical NIC memory to the host central memory.
 DMA is using RDT descriptor as destination memory address for the data to be transferred.

-Once packets have been transferred into host memory both RX rings are RDT are updated.
+Once packets have been transferred into host memory both RX rings and RDT are updated.

 Physical NIC outgoing packets